-The Little Toot Railroad Company features a 15" miniature steam locomotive that travels through a scenic Charlie Brown Park.
+The Little Toot Railroad Company features a miniature steam locomotive that travels through a scenic Charlie Brown Park.
 Nostalgic train ride is a thrill for adults as well as a fun educational experience for the young.
 Children under 12 ride free.
 Groups and parties welcomed.

 The Historic Greenup Depot is an 1870's Victorian style railway depot used to house local area railway artifacts.
 HO scale model railroad shows vignettes from the major periods of American Railroading (1840s through the 1950s).

-Monticello Railway Museum showcases one of the midwests' best collections of rolling stock as well as weekend and holiday train rides from May through October.
+Monticello Railway Museum showcases one of the Midwests' best collections of rolling stock as well as weekend and holiday train rides from May through October.
 Scenic trains travel over former Illinois Central Railroad and Illinois Terminal right-of-ways.
 Museum also includes one of the Midwest's premier diesel locomotive collections.
-Steam engines on display include the recently restored 1907 Baldwin Works, Southern Railway 2-8-0, No.401, that also pulls occasional weekend train excursions, and the 1916 Mississippi Eastern 4-6-0 Ten Wheeler, No. 303.
+Steam engines on display include recently restored 1907 Baldwin Works, Southern Railway 2-8-0, No.401, that also pulls occasional weekend train excursions, and a 1916 Mississippi Eastern 4-6-0 Ten Wheeler, No. 303.
 The last F7A ever built, the vintage Wabash 1189 often pulls scenic train rides at the Monticello Railway Museum.
 MRM Throttle Time sessions are conducted each Summer and Fall.
 For a $30.00 donation to the museum, participants have the opportunity to spend 30 minutes observing and learning the operation of one of the museum's diesel locomotives and spend the following 30 minutes running the locomotive under the supervision of one of the museum's engineers.
 Directions.

 The story of railroads in Rochelle begins in 1854 when the Air Line Railroad was completed between Chicago and the town of Lane (Lane was the first name of Rochelle).
 The railroad later became the Chicago & North Western Railway System and today is owned by the Union Pacific (UP).
 Rochelle is a "hot spot" for train watching, drawing visitors from every state in the nation and world wide.
-Because of the number of visitors Rochelle acquired the land in 1995 and constructed a park just for train watching.
+Because of the number of visitors, Rochelle acquired the land in 1995 and constructed a park just for train watching.
 Directions.